Seagate/cortx-test/docs/Architectural-Overview.md

-*   Config Management: All test data which required for test execution is managed by this module.
+*   Config Management: All the test data which is required for test execution is managed by this module.
 Target specific config data is stored in MongoDB, test suite specific config data is stored in Jira/database, and test specific data is stored locally.
 This module captures and aggregates config data and makes that data/config maps available to all tests during execution.